Psychtoolbox-3/psychtoolbox-3.github.com/overview.markdown

 Psychtoolbox-3 for Mac OSX was downloaded 1,832 times before 22 September 2006.

 The current count, since 22 September 2006, of registered unique installations of Psychtoolbox-3 appears below.
-The Psychtoolbox [forum][forum] has over 1500 members and about 4 messages a day.
+The Psychtoolbox [forum][forum] has over 2500 members and about 4 messages a day.
 Principal investigators and their collaborators have identified at least 127 [#grant-supported projects](../grants) that use it.
-ISI Web of Science reports 2769 papers that [cite](../citations) it, and according to Google scholar 3481 articles cite it.
+According to Google scholar, over 13500 articles [cite](../citations) it.

 The following link is a PDF file with the slides of a presentation held at ECVP 2007 in Arezzo by Mario Kleiner.
 These slides will give you a quick overview